davidmytton/paper-video-streaming-network-energy/README.md

 e.g. `results-uk-london-15-www.instagram.com-4g.json`

 The [analysis script](/analyse.py) aggregates all the results files into a single CSV.
-For each result, nmap is run against the IP for every hop to attempt to [detect the OS](https://nmap.org/book/man-os-detection.html):
+For each result, nmap is run against the IP for every hop to attempt to [detect the OS](https://nmap.org/book/man-os-detection.html), which requires sudo:

-`python3 aggregate.py --results_dir example-results/ --ipinfo_key API_KEY`
+`sudo python3 analyse.py --results_dir example-results/ --ipinfo_key API_KEY`

 ### Parameters